 Yes, absolutely.
 You can add your program’s profile to our database to participate in the National Junior Firefighter program and enable your post’s existing youth members to participate in our program simultaneously.
 Your members will be able to register for our online system, log their hours, and utilitze tools and resources on the web site.

-While the National Junior Firefighter Program does not advocate junior firefighters participating in operational activities, departments should check with their current insurance provider on what is required for youth who are present on your organization's property, regardless of how they are involved.
+While the National Junior Firefighter Program does not advocate junior firefighters participating in operational activities, departments should check with their current insurance provider on what is required for youth who are present on your organization’s property, regardless of how they are involved.
 Typically, a waiver that includes a full disclosure of risks will release you from liability should someone be injured.
 This form should be signed by the parent or legal guardian of the youth participant.
-An example waiver is downloadable on the National Junior Firefighter program web site within the sample applications, but it is always in your best interest to check with your insurance provider directly, as well as with the appropriate legal counsel, before you start the program or change any existing requirements.
+An example waiver is downloadable under the Sample Documents section of the Department Resources page on this site, but it is always in your best interest to check with your insurance provider directly, as well as with the appropriate legal counsel, before you start the program or change any existing requirements.

 The ages of participation vary by your local department, based on their local and state requirements, and other factors.
 The age ranges are typically listed in the online profile of the organization’s program within our search system, although, in some cases, you may need to contact them directly.

 The overall program requirements are different from organization to organization, but generally you must be in good academic standing with your school (‘C’ average in coursework); fulfill the minimum age requirements as outlined by the participating organization; be able to participate the minimum number of hours each month (typically at least one four-hour block monthly, although individual programs have specific date/time requirements); and have your parent’s or guardian’s written permission to participate.
 Once you contact a local participating organization, they will give you a full overview of their specific program, including individual requirements.